Selhar/freecodecamp/frontend-frameworks/calculator/README.md

 2. go to this project's folder (located in freecodecamp/frontend-frameworks/calculator), and in your terminal type: `yarn install`

-To run the project in the development environment, use `yarn run dev`, to run for bundle and minify, use `yarn run prod`.
+To run the project in the development environment, use `yarn run dev`, to create the bundle and minify, use `yarn run prod`.

-obs. `npm` can be used instead of npm for any of the instructions above.
+obs. `npm` can be used instead of yarn for any of the instructions above.